Back to Blog

 • Freeze portions you won't use within 3-4 days

 With a little creativity, leftovers become assets rather than obligations.
-Your wallet and the planet will thank you.
+Less waste and lower costs follow naturally.